Arya-Ranjan/personal-Ionix-assistant/README.md

 - Through this voice assistant, we have automated various services using a single line command.
 It eases most of the tasks of the user like searching the web, retrieving weather forecast details, vocabulary help and medical related queries.

 - We aim to make this project a complete server assistant and make it smart enough to act as a replacement for a general server administration.
-The future plans include integrating Jarvis with mobile using React Native to provide a synchronized experience between the two connected devices.
+The future plans include integrating Ionix with mobile using React Native to provide a synchronized experience between the two connected devices.

 - Further, in the long run, Jarvis is planned to feature auto deployment supporting elastic beanstalk, backup files, and all operations which a general Server Administrator does.
-The functionality would be seamless enough to replace the Server Administrator with Jarvis.
+The functionality would be seamless enough to replace the Server Administrator with Ionix.